 Danni dumps the last of her boxes on the floor.
 Twelve boxes, three cases, a cardboard tube full of posters.
-The never-used back room won’t be the same.
+The never-used back room won’t be the same again.
 Too late now.

-‘Three years we’ve known each other, Drew, and you’ve never bothered to show me around Ballindalloch.
+‘Three years we’ve known each other, Drew, and you’ve never bothered to give me a guided tour of Ballindalloch.
 I think it’s time you did.
 Now that I’m moving in.’

 Danni steps out of the back room into the hallway.
 Hands on hips.
 Drew hesitates.
-Keeping the house to himself is the way he preserves his relationship to it, the way he keeps the memory of her alive.
+Keeping the house to himself is the way he preserves his relationship to it, the way he keeps the memory of Great-Aunt Gertrude alive.